Technical drawing: Sketching

-Architectural sketches, for example, are a kind of diagrams.
+Architectural sketches, for example, are a kind of diagram.
 These sketches, like metaphors, are used by architects as a means of communication in aiding design collaboration.
 This tool helps architects to abstract attributes of hypothetical provisional design solutions and summarize their complex patterns, thereby enhancing the design process.

 Manual or by instrument

 The basic drafting procedure is to place a piece of paper (or other material) on a smooth surface with right-angle corners and straight sides—typically a drawing board.
 A sliding straightedge known as a T-square is then placed on one of the sides, allowing it to be slid across the side of the table, and over the surface of the paper.

-"Parallel lines" can be drawn simply by moving the T-square and running a pencil or technical pen along the T-square's edge.
+"Parallel lines" can be drawn by moving the T-square and running a pencil or technical pen along the T-square's edge.
 The T-square is used to hold other devices such as set squares or triangles.
-In this case, the drafter places one or more triangles of known angles on the T-square—which is itself at right angles to the edge of the table—and can then draw lines at any chosen angle to others on the page.
-Modern drafting tables come equipped with a drafting machine that is supported on both sides of the table to slide over a large piece of paper.
+In this case, the drafter places one or more triangles of known angles on the T-square — which is itself at right angles to the edge of the table — and can then draw lines at any chosen angle to others on the page.
+Modern drafting tables are equipped with a drafting machine that is supported on both sides of the table to slide over a large piece of paper.
 Because it is secured on both sides, lines drawn along the edge are guaranteed to be parallel.

-In addition, the drafter uses several technical drawing tools to draw curves and circles.
-Primary among these are the compasses, used for drawing simple arcs and circles, and the French curve, for drawing curves.
+The drafter uses several technical drawing tools to draw curves and circles.
+Primary among these are the compasses, used for drawing arcs and circles, and the French curve, for drawing curves.
 A spline is a rubber coated articulated metal that can be manually bent to most curves.